-Above all, Giorgio Monetti became part of Ducati's history thanks to the "World Tour", an extraordinary, pioneering journey that lasted an entire year (from September '57 to September '58).
-In his journey, Monetti traveled across all the continents accompanied by friend Tartarini.
+Giorgio Monetti became part of Ducati's history especially thanks to the "World Tour", an extraordinary and pioneering journey that lasted an entire year (from September '57 to September '58) that he accomplished, together with his friend Tartarini, on the roads of all continents.

 He was born in Bologna on the 10th of June 1932, just under the Two Towers.
 He was the last of four brothers of an ancient family of the Bolognese bourgeoisie.
 He received a classical education, in line with his household tradition, which provided for men to graduate in Medicine or Law.

 However, having a fairly rebellious character, he immediately sought his own intellectual and physical freedom, which led him, when he was very young, to explore the streets near his home, then all over Europe.

 He has always loved travels and adventure, alternating them with university studies, which have earned him a degree in law, obtained after attending the Galvani High School, one of the most popular in the city.